-Warren County's newest winery is hosting its grand opening on Aug.
-17. Derrick and Deserea Huff own Traveler's Cellar, a boutique, small-farm winery and vineyard.
-This 21 and older winery features a custom-built tasting room overlooking the vineyard, or you can buy a glass to drink in the wine cellar or on the patio.
+Derrick and Deserea Huff opened Warren County's newest winery in August 2019 — Traveler's Cellar, a boutique, small-farm winery and vineyard.
+This winery features a custom-built tasting room overlooking the vineyard, or you can buy a glass to drink in the wine cellar or on the patio.

 Traveler's Cellar offers seven wines: Sweet Tea (Lusciously Sweet); Strawberry (Sweet); Valvin Muscat (Sweet White); BlackBerry (Semi-Sweet); Vignoles (Semi-Sweet White); Noiret (Dry Red); and Baco Noir (Dry Red).
 The Sweet Tea wine is a unique, in-house creation that began with the intent of recreating a familiar Southern classic staple for adults to enjoy.
 The Huffs use Sri Lankan black tea, Argentine lemons, and golden raises for structure color, and flavor in their top secret recipe.

 Keep up with them on Facebook, too, as they host several events each month.